 Warnings, Wariness Mingle With Joy After Hong Kong's Pro-Democracy Landslide

-Just a day after Hongkongers cast ballots overwhelmingly for pro-democracy candidates, handing them control of 17 of the region's 18 district councils, authorities in Hong Kong and Beijing have taken markedly different tacks responding to the landslide.
+Just a day after Hong Kongers cast ballots overwhelmingly for pro-democracy candidates, handing them control of 17 of the region's 18 district councils, authorities in Hong Kong and Beijing have taken markedly different tacks in responding to the landslide.

 Hong Kong's chief executive, Carrie Lam, adopted a conciliatory tone.
 She pledged to respect the election's results, which represented a veritable drubbing of her preferred slate of candidates.
 After months of massive protests, voters turned out in record numbers and give pan-democratic, or pro-democracy, candidates more than three-quarters of the total 452 district council seats.